 This one lubricates, warms, and loosens all the many joints in your back.
 If you have knee issues, use a foam pad or towel under your knees.

 Step 1: Get on all fours, in a tabletop position.
 Hips over your knees and hands under shoulders.
-Slowly round the low and mid back by tilting the pelvis (camel).
+Next is to slowly round the low and mid back by tilting the pelvis (camel).
 Hold for two or three seconds.

 Opposing Arm and Leg Reach: